joancode-dev/currency/README.rst

 License
 -------

-Handling-DB is licensed under the MIT license.
+Currency is licensed under the MIT license.